avaneev/biteopt/README.md

 non-convex smooth problems, convex and non-convex non-smooth problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp).
 This method was able to solve 77% of non-convex smooth problems in 10 attempts, 2500 iterations each.
-It comes 2nd in the comparison on non-convex smooth problems (see Fig.9 in the paper).
+It comes 2nd (on par with the 1st) in the comparison on non-convex smooth problems (see Fig.9 in the paper).
 With a huge iteration budget (up to 1 million) this method solves 95% of problems.

 On a comparable test function suite and conditions outlined at this page:
 [global_optimization](http://infinity77.net/global_optimization/multidimensional.html)